Scaling Behavior of the Hirsch Index for Failure Avalanches, Percolation Clusters and Paper Citations: Summary and Conclusion

 \section{Summary and Conclusion}

+We have studied here the scaling behaviors of Hirsch index $h$ for inequalities \citep{hirsch2005index} applied to the unequal distributions of responses and statistics in different physical (fracture and percolation) and social systems (citations and parliament sizes).
+We have shown that Hirsch index follow remarkable off-critical Widom-Stauffer scaling in these sytems that are widely different in terms of their dimensionality and symmetry.

-We have redefined here the Hirsch index $h$ for citation inequalities \citep{hirsch2005index} to those for the unequal distributions of avalanche or cluster sizes in physical systems like the fiber bundle models (see e.g., \citep{biswas2015statistical}\citep{pradhan2010failure}) and percolating systems (see e.g., \cite{stauffer2018introduction,stauffer1979scaling}).
+We have studied avalanche or cluster sizes in physical systems like the fiber bundle models (see e.g., \citep{biswas2015statistical}\citep{pradhan2010failure}) and percolating systems (see e.g., \cite{stauffer2018introduction,stauffer1979scaling}).
 Indeed, surprising successes of such Hirsch-like social inequality measures were already seen (see e.g., \citep{biswas2021social,manna2022near}) in predicting the global failures in fiber bundles and the self-organized critical points of sand-pile systems.
 We show here, from the Monte Carlo simulation results (see sections IIA and IIB), that the Widom-Stauffer-like scaling relation (1a,b) of the Hirsch index $h$ (defined here for the size $s$ distributions $n_s$, through $h = s = n_s$) fit remarkably well with the system size $N$ (see Figs. 2 and 4).
 We also show (see the insets of Figs. 2 and 4) that the scaling collapse breaks down without the $log N$ term in (1) (visibly clear for the fiber bundle results in Fig. 2).